cashubtc/nuts/pol.md

 ### 4. Append-Only Consistency Verification

 To verify that MMR M (of size m) is a valid append-only extension of MMR N (of size n, where m > n), an auditor compares their peak lists.
+This append-only property can be verified in two ways:

-Standard MMR consistency proofs verify that the peaks of the old MMR N are preserved and deterministically folded into the peaks of the new MMR M as new elements are added.
-This ensures that no past leaf can be modified or deleted without invalidating the extension proof.
+1. **Standard MMR Consistency Proofs:** Cryptographically proving that the peaks of the old MMR N are deterministically preserved and folded into the peaks of the new MMR M.
+2. **Distributed Sibling Path Prefix Checks:** Any client holding a valid inclusion proof (such as for active or spent ecash) can re-request a new proof in the following epoch and verify that the old sibling path is preserved as a direct prefix of the new sibling path.
+If the mint modified or removed any historical entries, the internal hashes would change, immediately violating prefix preservation.

 ---